mate-academy/jv-storage/README.md

 If you are given the key-value pair, and the storage already contains this key, you should replace the value.

 We assume that the maximum number of elements in our `Storage` is 10.
-For that you have to use `StorageMaxSizeReachedException` that you need to extend from proper exception class.
+For that you have to create `StorageMaxSizeReachedException` in `basesyntax.exception` package.

 Example:
 ```java